Indiana Jones and the Fate of Atlantis: Plot

 The individual scenarios converge at this point as Indiana makes his way to the underwater entrance of Atlantis near Thera and starts to explore the Lost City.
 He figures out how to use various Atlantean devices and produce orichalcum beads.
 With this knowledge he saves Sophia from a prison, and they make their way to the center of Atlantis, where her medallion guides them to the home of Nur-Ab-Sal.
 The spirit of the Atlantean king takes full possession of Sophia and it is by a trick that Indy rids her of the necklace and destroys it, thus freeing her.
 Meanwhile, they notice grotesquely deformed bones all over the place.
 They advance further and eventually reach a large colossus the inhabitants of the city built trying to transform themselves into gods.
 They had hoped using ten orichalcum beads at a time would enable them to control the water with the powers they gained, keeping the sea level down to prevent an impending catastrophe.

-Unknowingly, Indiana starts the machine, upon which Kerner, Ubermann, and Nazi troops invade the place and announce their intention to use the machine to become gods.
+Unknowingly, Indiana starts the machine, at which time Kerner, Ubermann, and Nazi troops invade the place and announce their intention to use the machine to become gods.
 The machine was responsible for creating the mutated skeletons seen earlier, but the Nazis believe that it will work on them due to their "Aryan" qualities.
-Kerner insists to step onto the platform first, claiming himself to be most suitable for godhood.
+Kerner insists on stepping onto the platform first, claiming himself to be most suitable for godhood.
 After Jones mentions Plato's tenfold error, Kerner decides to use one bead instead of ten.
 He is turned into a horribly deformed and horned creature, and jumps into the surrounding lava.
 Indiana is forced to step on the platform next but threatens Ubermann with eternal damnation once he is a god.
 Fearing his wrath, Ubermann uses the machine on himself, feeding it one hundred beads.
 He is turned into a green ethereal being, but his form becomes unstable and he flies apart with an agonized scream.

 Two alternative bad endings see one of the protagonists undergo the second transformation if Indiana could not convince Ubermann to use the machine instead, or if Sophia was not freed from her prison and Nur-Ab-Sal's influence.
 In the happy ending, Atlantis succumbs to the eruption of the still active volcano as the duo flees from the city.
 The final scene depicts Indiana kissing Sophia on top of the escape submarine, to comfort himself for the lack of evidence for their discovery.